PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

 Update the variable values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change into the tool directory, update the my_variables.py file then run build_my_configs.py.
+Inside the tools directory, update the my_variables.py file then run build_my_configs.py.
 The example shows the vi text editor but any text editor may be used.

 ::

-    (env)$ cd tools
+    (env)$ cd iron-skillet/tools  [if not in the tools directory]
     (env)$ vi my_variables.py

 Edit the my_variables.py file for your local deployment and save.